PavanRangani/docs/docs/prd/insurance/overview.md

 Service provider company.
 Allows to select any company from company dropdown

+When user enter new name, system will create new company of type `For-Profit | Professional Services | Insurance`.

  `Insurance Carrier` is not applicable in `Medicare` of `Health Insurance`.

 #### Insurance Agent

 Agent from whom insurance is purchased . `Insurance Agent` can be company or contact.
 Default `Contact` is selected.
 Its not mandatory.

+When user enter new name in `Company Name`, system will create new company of type `For-Profit | Professional Services | Insurance`.

+When user enter new name in `Contact Name`, system will create new contact.

 #### Policy Number